Pradyumn-Patil/Make-Your-Own-Google-Photos/README.md

 ### Initial Setup

-Once everything is set up correctly, you should encounter an initial setup wizard upon accessing the website for the first time.
+an initial setup wizard upon accessing the website for the first time.

-Here's what you need to do:

 1. Enter a new username and password when prompted.